Slides from my planned talk at the 2017 Quantified Self conference in Amsterdam:

 A few years ago I started tracking key aspects of my family’s day-to-day well-being including symptoms, medicines taken, doctor’s visits, activity, vitals and more.
 I use this data to conduct casual exploration and N-of-1 experimentation to address issues and opportunities affecting my family’s well-being—a process I refer to as Family Data Science.

 I was curious what this data would reveal about my ongoing struggles with seasonal allergies.
 Since my early twenties, I suffered mild to severe chronic seasonal allergies.
-Symptoms typically begin in February in the form of mild itchiness and continue through March, April and May in the form of nasal and chest congestion, fatigue, sleepiness, fever, sinus problems, dry mouth and loose stools.
+Symptoms typically begin in February in the form of mild itchiness and continue through March, April and May in the form of nasal congestion, fatigue, sleepiness, sinus pressure, dry mouth, sore throat, loose stools and more.
 I manage to hang on in good years, waiting for Spring to fully blossom and symptoms to slowly subside.
 In bad years, I require visits to the doctor’s office for sinus infection or similar respiratory ailments.
 Equally frustrating is the feeling of having wasted Spring’s most beautiful months battling seasonal allergies.

-With this project, my objective is to uncover insights that will help me adjust and better cope with seasonal allergies in the years ahead.
+My aim with this project was to uncover insights that will help me adjust and better cope with seasonal allergies in the years ahead.

 How did I do it?

 My self-tracking projects are powered by ostlog – an open-source Personal Well-being Library.
-For this project, I used ostlog to record daily symptoms, activities and medicines to a single integrated database as illustrated in Figure 1 below.
+For this project, I used ostlog to record daily symptoms and medicines to a single integrated database as illustrated in Figure 1 below.

 Figure 1: Self-tracking with ostlog

 The first step was to quantify the impact seasonal allergies were having on my health and well-being.
-A quick analysis of my 2016 daily symptoms revealed a distinct spike in allergy-related symptoms during the month of April (see Figure 2).
+A quick analysis of my 2016 data revealed a distinct spike in allergy-related symptoms during the month of April (see Figure 2).

 Note that for this project I excluded seasonal allergies resulting from the onset of Autumn (i.e. October and November).